Hyma200/CountryList/README.md

 # App Deployed at [https://hyma200.github.io/CountryList/](https://hyma200.github.io/CountryList/).

-## Run the following commands to execute the project
+## Run the following commands to execute the project locally

 ### `npm install`
 Installs all packages needed to run this application